 One of my biggest callings in life is to take it to “the man”, and there is no bigger or annoying man out there than Comcast.

-If you have a child who is eligible for a free or reduced lunch program at school, you can get discounted Internet service ($9.95 per month) from Comcast, along with a discounted netbook for $149.99 through a program called “Internet Essentials“.
+If you have a child who is eligible for a free or reduced lunch program at school, you can get discounted Internet service ($9.95 per month + tax) from Comcast, along with free wifi, and a discounted netbook for $149.99 through a program called “Internet Essentials“.

 In order for a household to be eligible for Internet Essentials, it must meet each of the four following criteria: